gaskb/aoc_2021/README.md

 ## Day 4
 * bingo with the squid
-+ let the squid win
+* let the squid win

+## Day 5
+* avoid Hydrothermal vents (using Seamap, Row, Coordinate)
+* more Hydrothermal vents to check